AIC to Showcase AI Optimized Server and Storage Solutions at SC25

 About AIC

 AIC is a global leader in enterprise server and next generation AI storage systems, with 30 years of expertise in hardware engineering and system integration.
 AIC's portfolio of rackmount servers, JBODs, and customized platforms powers workloads across AI, HPC, cloud, and edge environments.
-To learn more, visit www.aicipc.com or contact [email protected].
+To learn more, visit www.aicipc.com.

 Share this article